 But EV cannot simply be ignored and put on the shelf, for it enunciates a full-blown ideology unlike anything we have yet seen in the turbulent post-conciliar epoch, a veritable apotheosis of the restless spirit of “reform” unleashed by the Second Vatican Council under which Church and the “modern world” would achieve their final synthesis.
 If taken seriously, EV would require another ecclesial revolution that would make Vatican II appear to be a non-event in comparison.
 With his usual acuity, Antonio Socci refers to a veritable “Bergoglianism,” which he describes as “a shift in the Church that is making the faithful very disorientated and has provoked the curious phenomenon of sudden ‘conversions’ … among churchmen and intellectuals.”

-However utopian and impossible of achievement Bergolianism is, it poses a grave challenge to the unity of the Church and the preservation of Tradition, as we see from its effects in Buenos Aires.self-absorbed promethean neopelagianism” and of “feel[ing] superior to others because they observe certain rules or remain intransigently faithful to a particular Catholic style from the past.”
+However utopian and impossible of achievement Bergolianism is, it poses a grave challenge to the unity of the Church and the preservation of Tradition, as we see from its effects in Buenos Aires.
+Just how serious the problem is becomes apparent when one considers Francis’s programmatic and quite demagogic denigration of the few remaining Catholics who are still strongly attached to everything he belittles—that is, to traditional Roman Catholicism in all its fullness.
+In EV Francis falsely accuses traditional Catholics of “self-absorbed promethean neopelagianism” and of “feel[ing] superior to others because they observe certain rules or remain intransigently faithful to a particular Catholic style from the past.”
 Their “supposed soundness of doctrine or discipline,” says the Pope who mocks them, “leads instead to a narcissistic and authoritarian elitism, whereby instead of evangelizing, one analyzes and classifies others.”
 And this from a Pope who has been analyzing, classifying and insulting his own subjects almost from the moment he was elected.

 Francis’s relentless attack on traditionalist straw men is a classic tactic of the demagogue, who seeks to incite odium against an inconvenient class of people so that they may be swept aside in the pursuit of the demagogue’s agenda.